eclipse-set/set/CONTRIBUTING.md

 * https://github.com/eclipse-set/

-The project is split into four major components:
+The project is split into three major components:

 * https://github.com/eclipse-set/set Contains the primary source code of the Eclipse Signalling Engineering Toolbox.
 * https://github.com/eclipse-set/browser Contains the CEF-based browser integration for SWT used to display web components.